 A talented backcourt player, Lewis had a successful undergraduate career at Indiana, 1997-2000.
 He was a team captain and earned third team All-Big Ten honors as a senior, when he was also named MVP of the 1999 Hoosier Classic.
 He was named to the Big Ten All-Star Team that toured Europe in 1997, and he finished his collegiate career as Indiana’s all-time leader in assists with 545.
 In 2012, Lewis was picked No. 46 on a list of the Top 50 players all-time at Indiana compiled by the Indianapolis Star.

-Following his graduation from Indiana in 2000, he played professional basketball for the Fort Wayne Fury in the Continental Basketball Association (CBA) in 2001 and for the Florida Seadragons of the United States Basketball League (USBL) in 2000 and 2001.
+Following his graduation from Indiana in 2000, he played professional basketball in the Continental Basketball Association (CBA) in 2001 and in the United States Basketball League (USBL) in 2000 and 2001.
 He was a USBL All-Star in 2000.
 Lewis also played briefly in Belgium.

 Lewis had an outstanding high school career at Jasper High School in Indiana, and he finished his prep playing days in 13th place on Indiana’s all-time high school scoring list with 2,138 career points.
 The 1996 Jasper graduate was named to the Indiana All-Star Team following a senior season that saw him named the Gatorade Player of the Year.